andrew-edwards/eDNAcutoff/README.md

 [![Travis-CI Build Status](https://travis-ci.org/andrew-edwards/eDNAcutoff.svg?branch=master)](https://travis-ci.org/andrew-edwards/eDNAcutoff)

-Not operational yet.
 Based on a manuscript in preparation.

 Davon and Ben - you should be able to install and play around with it (providing the badge above says 'build' and then 'passing' in green, else it won't install).